British candy is some of the best candy in the world. But which British candy is the best? We sampled dozens of British sweets and rank our favorites.

 The antithesis of Maltesers (see above) which promise a lighter, dare we say more feminine, chocolate experience, the Yorkie bar puts the pedal to the metal when it comes to masculinity.
 We kid you not.
 Some of this candy bar’s past slogans were literally It’s Not for Girls and Not Available in Pink.

 Ironically, there’s nothing particularly manly about the Yorkie candy bar.
 Invented in York (hence the name), the Yorkie is a milk chocolate bar that’s chunky in shape but otherwise unremarkable.

 Less sweet than a Cadbury Dairy Milk bar and less smooth than a Galaxy Smooth Milk bar, the Yorkie tasted like a middle-of-the-road milk chocolate bar.
 We liked it but we wouldn’t choose to buy it again.

 Britain’s Bounty bar is similar to two American candy bars – Mounds and Almond Joy.
 All three chocolate bars have a shredded coconut filling.

 We dislike the Bounty bar as much as we dislike Mounds and Almond Joy bars.
-Hey, we hate hate shredded coconut.
+Hey, we hate shredded coconut.
 Sue us.

 Even More British Candy